mindspore-ai/models/research/cv/FaceRecognitionForTracking/README.md

     #          Set other parameters on reid_1p_config.yaml file you need.
     #       b.
 Add "enable_modelarts=True" on the website UI interface.
     #          Add "batch_size=1" on the website UI interface.
-    #          Add "file_format='AIR'" on the website UI interface.
+    #          Add "file_format='MINDIR'" on the website UI interface.
     #          Add "file_name='FaceRecognitionForTracking'" on the website UI interface.
     #          Add "device_target=Ascend" on the website UI interface.
     #          Add "checkpoint_url='s3://dir_to_trained_ckpt/'" on the website UI interface.